 Kawinzi has recently been creating sculptural sound and video installations that explore and question themes of selfhood, diaspora, and belonging.
 With a poetic import, her work incorporates performative elements and proposes techniques of experimentation as a means to imagine the body, social structures, and social relations differently.
 In her work, she thinks through the politics of temporality and alternative ways of navigating time.

-Five other women were acknowledged as finalists for this year—Kim Anno, Erica Cho, Kimberlee Veneble, and collaborators Anna Burholt & Tandis Shoushtray.
+Five other women were acknowledged as finalists for this year—Kim Anno, Eric Cho, Kimberlee Veneble, and collaborators Anna Burholt & Tandis Shoushtray.
 After the awarding of the grant, Haroutunian presented a selection of short experimental films made by women who have been inspired by Hammer and career.
 The screening, entitled “The Hammer Mix: Generations,” included works by some of the avant-garde’s most dynamic filmmakers—Peggy Ahwesh, A.K.
 Burns, Cheryl Dunye, Dani Leventhal ReStack, Lynne Sachs, and Cauleen Smith—and their work was paired with Hammer’s selected film entitled Still Point.
 Haroutunian and special guests Peggy Ahwesh and Lynne Sachs took the stage after the screening to engage in a conversation about the films and the artists’ influence from Hammer.
 Hammer wrote about the program, “I am honored to have inspired these genius filmmakers.
 It truly amazes me for when you are young and working hard you just think about getting the work out.
 Then to find years later that your films meant a whole lot to certain artists, these and others, just takes your breath away.
 I am delighted to have their selected works gathered together for tonight's program.”

 81903340877 - Barbara Hammer 2018 Grant, Applicant General Info-photo.jpeg